logtheta/rabbitmq-stomp-web/README.md

 If you want to make some changes to the web application, just go into the nginx/app folder, edit index.html and refresh the browser.

-For additional details, check the docker-compose file inthe folder cluster.
+For additional details, check the docker-compose file in the folder "cluster".

 ## Testing the Web App